 Those oppose of pornography love to bring up ‘objectification of women’, however, a study carried out by Alan McKee suggested otherwise:

 “(…) becoming less repressed about sex, becoming more open-minded about sex, becoming more tolerant of other people’s sexualities, giving them pleasure, providing sexual education, maintaining sexual interest in long term relationships, being more attentive to a partner’s sexual pleasure, finding an identity or community, and making it possible to open discussions with their partners about sex.
 All of these effects were reported more commonly than the creation of objectifying attitudes.”

-Last but not least you have few people who fall into the third group of people.
-Simply these people should have never been across pornographic content therefore have no input or consequences onto the industry.
+Last but not least, there are a handful of people that fall into the third group of people.
+These people should have never been across a pornographic content, therefore have no input or consequences onto the industry.
 If an individual fails to meet any of the two criteria’s mentioned, then they instantly fall in either first or second category of groups of people mentioned above.